syncfusion-content/blazor-docs/blazor/file-manager/how-to/add-custom-tool-bar.md

 The custom toolbar items can be added and customized using the `ToolbarSettings` API and `ToolbarCreated` events.

-The new toolbar button 'Custom' is added using `ToolbarSettings` property.
-Also, added prefix icon and tooltip to the newly added toolbar button using `ToolbarCreated` event.
+The new toolbar button 'Custom' is added using the `ToolbarSettings` property.
+The prefix icon and tooltip are added to the newly added toolbar button using the `ToolbarCreated` event.

 ```cshtml